Arshiapdr/stablecoin-vuln-llm/README.md

 **Step 3 — Define the vulnerability classes.** `knowledge/vulnerabilities.yaml`
 holds 10 classes across four layers (economic, governance, oracle, implementation).
-Each carries a scenario, a falsifiable property, retrieval terms, and mechanical static checks covering Solidity, Go and Ride.
+Each carries a scenario, a falsifiable property, retrieval terms, and static checks covering Solidity, Go and Ride.

 **Step 4 — Sample the slices to audit.** Auditing the full corpus is ~24,500 LLM